-  After one coat of primer and letting it cure, I used two coats of this High Performance Spray Enamel.
+What is more, after one coat of primer and letting it cure, I used two coats of this High Performance Spray Enamel.
 I knew this tray would be seeing much use, and I wanted it to last.

-  The only “problem” with this enamel is that it is glossy. meh.
+However, the only “problem” with this enamel is that it is glossy. meh.
 So, in order to remedy that, I used the same Cold Galvanizing Compound I use in my zinc tutorials.
 Why?
 Because it’s basically zinc in a can.
 I LOVE IT!

-  While using my Turn Table to spin the tray, I intermittently spray the zinc onto the glossy gray.
+While using my turn table to spin the tray, I intermittently spray the zinc onto the glossy gray.
 This give is the mottled effect I’m after, similar to galvanized metal.
 The video shows it in action best.
 Basically, I’m not looking for complete coverage, just a fleck.

 While I could have made use of even the leg pieces, those went to the recycling center instead.
 Now, I have a funky chunk of metal to play with.
 I’ll show you what it became in a bit.

 Back to the upcycled farmhouse tray to finish it up.
 A tray needs handles, so I use my drill to add holes to opposing sides, then used the nuts and bolts I showed you above to attach them.
 Also, to protect surfaces and add a bit of height, I use the E6000 glue and the rubber feet to add to the bottom.
 See video for demo.